nipurngupta/nipurngupta.github.io/Projects/Project 01 - Bellabeat/README.md

 -   We have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
--   The insights you discover will then help guide marketing strategy for the company.
+-   The insights we discover will then help guide marketing strategy for the company.
 -   We will present our analysis to the Bellabeat executive team along with our high-level recommendations for Bellabeat’s marketing